jfq3/miga_singularity/hpcc_assemble_a_genome.md

 # Running an Assembly Project Interactively

-In most cases you will want to run MiGA by submitting batch jobs.
-But to gain some experience and see how thing work, you can run the following example interactively.

 Log into the HPCC with your user name and password.

 Create a directory for your reads and put them in it.
 For this exercise we will start with trimmed fasta reads.